One of a Kind World Tour

 The One of a Kind World Tour was the first headlining concert tour by South Korean singer and rapper G-Dragon, in support of his first EP One of a Kind (2012).
-The tour visited 9 countries and 13 cities in 2013, gathering a total of 570,000 fans, making it the most attended concert tour by a Korean solo artist at the time.
+The tour visited 9 countries and 13 cities in 2013, gathering a total of 590,000 fans, making it the most attended concert tour by a Korean solo artist at the time.

 Background

 On January 14, 2013, YG Entertainment announced that G-Dragon will hold his first world tour, and his first solo concert since 2009.
 The production of the tour costed $3.5 Million, making it the largest scale in Korean history.
 The tour was jointly directed by choreographers Travis Payne and Stacy Walker who previously worked on Michael Jackson's This Is It concerts.
 The stage was designed by Michael Cotten, who has decorated the stages of the Super Bowl, the Olympics and Jackson.

-Production

-The staging framework utilized a steel frame structure supporting expansive LED surfaces, mechanized lifts, automated props, pyrotechnics, and theatrical effects.
-In certain performances, G-Dragon entered the stage in a glass car during “MichiGO”, a visual highlight praised in media coverage.
-The concert was divided into multiple thematic segments, each featuring coordinated costume changes, stylised visuals, and complex choreography, the show’s visual and stage effects—including holograms, fireworks, and confetti storms drew acclaim for their cinematic scale.

-Costume design and fashion styling played a central role in the tour’s visual identity.
-G-Dragon’s stage outfits featured daring combinations of high-fashion and avant-garde elements, often blending streetwear with couture.
-In a Vogue Korea interview around that era, G-Dragon expressed his interest in fashion brands like Saint Laurent and Louboutin, emphasizing that he collected items that suited his style rather than chasing hype pieces.
-In published fashion profiles and interviews, he was described as a muse for fashion labels, and his personal style was noted for its eclectic layering, bold patterns, and accessory usage rings, jewelry and hats.

-During the Malaysian leg of the tour, the production required roughly 110 Korean crew members plus 200 local staff, underscoring the logistical scale needed to manage stage rigging, costume changes, lighting, and performance support.
-Because the tour spanned indoor arenas, domes, and open-air venues, each stop involved coordination between YG’s production team and local promoters to adapt the staging and lighting to each venue’s specifications and safety constraints.